aurelia/site-generator/lib/app/docs/api/router/index.md

 * `generate(name: string, params?: any, options?: any): string` - Generates a URL fragment matching the specified route pattern.
-  * `name:string` - The name of the route whose pattern should be used to generate the fragment.
+  * `name: string` - The name of the route whose pattern should be used to generate the fragment.
-  * `params?:any` - The route params to be used to populate the route pattern.
+  * `params?: any` - The route params to be used to populate the route pattern.
-  * `options?:any` - No description available
+  * `options?: any` - No description available

 * `handleUnknownRoutes(config?: ): void` - Register a handler to use when the incoming URL fragment doesn&#x27;t match any registered routes.
-  * `config?:` - The moduleId, or a function that selects the moduleId, or a [[RouteConfig]].
+  * `config?: ` - The moduleId, or a function that selects the moduleId, or a [[RouteConfig]].

 * `hasOwnRoute(name: string): boolean` - Gets a value indicating whether or not this [[Router]] has a route registered with the specified name.
-  * `name:string` - The name of the route to check.
+  * `name: string` - The name of the route to check.

 * `hasRoute(name: string): boolean` - Gets a value indicating whether or not this [[Router]] or one of its ancestors has a route registered with the specified name.
-  * `name:string` - The name of the route to check.
+  * `name: string` - The name of the route to check.

 * `loadUrl(url?: any): Promise` - Loads the specified URL.
-  * `url?:any` - The URL fragment to load.
+  * `url?: any` - The URL fragment to load.

 * `navigate(fragment: string, options?: any): boolean` - Navigates to a new location.
-  * `fragment:string` - The URL fragment to use as the navigation destination.
+  * `fragment: string` - The URL fragment to use as the navigation destination.
-  * `options?:any` - The navigation options.
+  * `options?: any` - The navigation options.